parse-community/docs/_includes/android/queries.md

 });
 ```

 You can skip the first results with `setSkip`.
+In the old Parse hosted backend, the maximum skip value was 10,000, but Parse Server removed that constraint.
 This can be useful for pagination:

 ```java
 query.setSkip(10); // skip the first 10 results